maheshwar-murmu/maheshwar-murmu/README.md

 > **"A curious mind exploring the world of binaries."**

-I am an **aspirant data scientist** passionate about discovering insights from data and leveraging programming to solve real-world problems.
+I am an **Aspiring Data Scientist | Tech Learner** passionate about discovering insights from data and leveraging programming to solve real-world problems.
 I believe in continuous learning and enjoy diving into the technical aspects of computing.

 <img src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif" alt="Coding GIF" width="400">